Journaling Prompts to Strengthen Psychic Ability

-You don’t have to go far to hear me recommend journaling to develop psychic ability.
+You don’t have to go far to hear me recommend journaling to increase psychic ability.

-These journaling prompts to develop psychic ability will get you on track, and get your sparkly pen flying!
+These prompts will strengthen your intuition, clairvoyance, clairaudience, and get your sparkly pen flying!

 - Why do I feel called to develop my intuitive gifts?